tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 Of all the metrics that are commonly used to describe an ML model's performance, the simplest ones are Precision (P), Recall (R), and F1.
 These three are the foundation for several more complex metrics.

+All three metrics range from 0 to 1, with a higher score indicating a better model.
+You may also see them written as percentages, i.e. rescaled from 0 to 100.

-This is a short overview of these three metrics, including:
+This is a short overview of P, R, and F1 that covers:
-* The formal mathemtical definitions
+* The formal mathematical definitions of each term
 * Why they are important
-* How the
+* How adjusting the confidence threshold affects

-# Positive and Negative, True and False
+# Positive and Negative

 For the purpose of evaluating an ML model, the human annotations are the **ground truth** against which the model is compared.
 A model prediction is considered correct only when it matches the human annotation.